Task Force El Niño reactivated

 It focused on five key sectors: public safety, health, agriculture, electricity, and water supply.
 Correspondingly, key priority interventions were created and will be carried out by relevant government agencies.

-The DOST-Philippine Atmospheric, Geophysical and Astronomical Services Administration has conducted recent monitoring and analysis, and as of July 2023, it said the warm sea surface temperature in the central and eastern tropical Pacific has fully matured into El Niño.
+The DoST-Philippine Atmospheric, Geophysical and Astronomical Services Administration has conducted recent monitoring and analysis, and as of July 2023, the warm sea surface temperature in the central and eastern tropical Pacific has fully matured into El Niño.

 El Niño is still showing signs of amplification, according to PAGASA, and most global climate models predict it will last until the second quarter of 2024.